 Maybe you remember the last time I wrote about the Kiki Kawaii shop in Koenji.
 Kiki and its sister stores Kiki 2, Skipper Neko and Kiarry’s wholesale in cute, retro, Disney and color.

 vintage for sale

-Now I saw on Instagram that Kiki also takes clothing, and because I had some items that fit them more than New York Joe’s, I decided to give it a try yesterday.
-See below the explanation of Kiki on Instagram, and the translation.
+I saw on Instagram that Kiki also buys clothing, and because I had some items that would fit them more than New York Joe’s, I decided to give it a try yesterday.
+Below is Kiki’s explanation on Instagram, and the translation.

 For those who want a better translation than Google’s version, in short: We buy items, determine the retail price and you get 30% of that.
 For items of which we cannot determine a retail price (that means, items that they will not put in the store), we pay 10 cents per kilo.
 And then some yadayada about information and gift vouchers.
-Well, I know this system, that’s how it works with New York Joe too.
-And although it is sometimes disappointing if they do not take an item, and sometimes maybe even a bit doubtful, I usually have a good score with NY Joe.
+I am familiar with this system, that’s how it works at New York Joe too.
+And although it is sometimes disappointing when they do not take an item, and sometimes maybe even a bit doubtful, I usually have a good score with NY Joe.
 On average they take around 2/3 of my items.

 A disappointing result

 I brought fourteen items to Kiki yesterday.
 I had made a list on my phone because I like to know exactly which items of clothing they buy and which they don’t.
 Of the fourteen items they finally bought… Five.